logeast/figma-uml-widget/README.md

 # FigJam UML Table

-This widget is to create a UML diagram for FigJam or Figma.
+This widget is to create a UML table (class) diagram for FigJam or Figma.
 It is inspired by the [UML Diagrams template](https://www.figma.com/community/file/999008812984283340) and forked from [arthur-fontaine/figtable](https://github.com/arthur-fontaine/figtable).

 ## Extend with Figtable